 As of 2013, GMOs are grown, imported and/or used in 70 countries.
 Each of these countries has its own rigorous certification process.

 This map shows where in the world GMOs are approved for cultivation, food, feed and trial.

-Sources: ISAAA, Biotechnology Industry Organization, USDA Foreign Agriculture Service, Africa Biosafety Network of Expertise (ABNE).
+Sources: ISAAA, Biotechnology Industry Organization (BIO), USDA Foreign Agriculture Service, Africa Biosafety Network of Expertise (ABNE).